MichaelGreenNZ/MG_MA3_StartShow/README.md

 # Updates/Fixes

+## v0.1.9
+* Made Color Gradient Universal, Should just work.
+* StartShow Manual Macro on StartShow Content Update Layout, now Helps build Half your Groups, and walks you through rest of Setup.
+* Postion Maker Macro now asks for you Max Pan Value (e.g. 45), and High/Mid/Low Tilt levels (e.g. 95/45/20) No need for Negative Values, Macro does that for you.

 ## v0.1.8
 * Redesigned the Color Gradient option to use a better system to save having to store into a Magic Preset.
 * Trying out some universal Zoom and Iris Presets